TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/marshal.rst

 .. c:function:: PyObject* PyMarshal_ReadLastObjectFromFile(FILE *file)

-   Return a Python object from the data stream in a :c:type:`FILE\*` opened for reading.
-Unlike :c:func:`PyMarshal_ReadObjectFromFile`, this function assumes that no further objects will be read from the file, allowing it to aggressively load file data into memory so that the de-serialization can operate from data in memory rather than reading a byte at a time from the file.
-Only use these variant if you are certain that you won't be reading anything else from the file.
+   Return a Python object kutoka the data stream in a :c:type:`FILE\*` opened for reading.
+Unlike :c:func:`PyMarshal_ReadObjectFromFile`, this function assumes that no further objects will be read kutoka the file, allowing it to aggressively load file data into memory so that the de-serialization can operate kutoka data in memory rather than reading a byte at a time kutoka the file.
+Only use these variant if you are certain that you won't be reading anything else kutoka the file.

    On error, sets the appropriate exception (:exc:`EOFError`, :exc:`ValueError` or :exc:`TypeError`) and returns *NULL*.